Do I have to sand walls before painting?

 Primer ensures you get the most out of your paint, particularly if your walls are porous, already painted a dark colour, or have stubborn stains.
 Primers disguise imperfections, resulting in a smooth, adhesive, white surface for your paint to stick to.
 The result is paint that is even and true-to-colour.

 If you want to do it properly, painting is hard work.
 If you want to leave it up to the pros, get in touch.
 Our friendly, experienced team would be more than happy to supply a fast, accurate quote, so you can decide whether or not going the DIY route will be worth it.
-Call on 07 3829 5735 or fill out the form on this page.
+Call on 07 3829 5735 or get a quote.